 - Amniotic fluid embolus.

 - Massive maternal haemorrhage and disseminated intravascular coagulation (DIC).

 - Pituitary failure.

-Unfortunately, uterine rupture cannot be adequately predicted for women wanting a trial of labour following a previous Caesarean section.
+Unfortunately, uterine rupture cannot be adequately predicted for women wanting a trial of labour following a previous caesarean section.
 Doctors should review the medical history for risk factors and counsel regarding her relative risks, benefits, alternatives and probability of success.
-Usually, shared care undertaken with an obstetrician is appropriate for any woman with a previous section.
+Usually, shared care undertaken with an obstetrician is appropriate for any woman with a previous caesarean section.

 - Maternal preferences and priorities.

 - A general discussion of overall risks and benefits of repeat caesarean section versus VBAC, including the risk of an unplanned caesarean section.

 - The risk of uterine rupture for all women with prior caesarean is 3 per 1,000.
 The risk with a trial of labour is 4.7/1,000 and if there is an elective repeat caesarean the rate is 0.26 per 1,000.

 - Women who have had up to four caesarean deliveries should be advised that although the risk of uterine rupture is higher for trial of VBAC, it is still rare.
 The rate of uterine rupture is no higher in women who have had more than one caesarean than it is in women who have only had one, although the hysterectomy rate and need for transfusion are greater.

 - 6% of uterine ruptures are associated with perinatal death.
 The risk of an intrapartum death is small in planned VBAC (10 per 10,000) but higher than those having a planned repeat caesarean (1 per 10,000).
 The effect of planned vaginal birth or repeat caesarean section on cerebral palsy is uncertain.